PreistlyPython/yt_func/README.md

 # yt_func
-This python program was made to gather from YouTube using the YouTubeData v3 API, analyze that data with the Open AI API and congregate all data into a single file for a custom GPT's.
+This python program was made to gather data from YouTube using the YouTubeData v3 API, analyze that data with the Open AI API and congregate all data into a single file for a OpenAI's custom "GPTs".

 And it does alll of that, plus a few charting functions for visualizing data.